Is Poison Ivy Contagious? Myths vs. Facts About Spreading the Rash

 Removing urushiol promptly and thoroughly is the most effective way to limit a reaction and prevent indirect spread.

 Wash separately from other laundry using hot water and a full detergent cycle.
 Wear gloves when handling contaminated clothing to avoid transferring urushiol to your hands.
-Wash the laundry machine drum afterward if it handled heavily contaminated items.
+Wash the laundry machine drum afterward if it has handled heavily contaminated items.

 Rinse pets with water while wearing rubber gloves, then wash with pet shampoo.
-Most pets do not have a visible reaction to urushiol but can transfer it to anyone who pets them.
+Most pets do not have a visible reaction to urushiol, but can transfer it to anyone who pets them.

 An area of thin skin on the inner arm may react within 12 hours.
 A callused area on the heel from the same exposure might not show visible inflammation for three or four days.
 This staggered appearance is one of the primary reasons people believe the rash is spreading or contagious.